Rites of Passage

 Funerals & Memorial Services

-We hope we can be of service to you as you mourn the loss of your loved one and consider the way in which you will celebrate his/her life.
+We hope we can be of service to you as you mourn the loss of your loved one and consider the way in which you will celebrate their life.
 Whether you are seeking a Christian burial or memorial service, or assistance with a graveside interment, we would be happy to assist you however we can.
 While most of our funerals are provided for our deceased members, we regularly provide services for families in our wider community who have no church affiliation.
 The guidelines below will outline some of the choices you may make as you plan the funeral or memorial service, as well as the expenses that may be associated, depending on your choices.
 (There is no fee for the use of the church, nor for the clergy in officiating, but there is normally an honorarium for musicians and other personnel, and there are fees associated with engaging the parish hall for a reception).

 We are sorry for your loss and would welcome the opportunity to assist you in any way we can during this difficult time.
 Please call the parish office at 858-755-1616 to set up a time to meet with a clergyperson, and to check the calendar for availability.